-- Requiring a larger number of strands would indicate that bridges designed earlier would have high tensile stresses and would suggest that they should show signed of cracking. - This was not supported by field observations. - To get the same number of strands (on average), the load factor for live load for Service III limit state was reduced to 0.8 to require, on average, the same number of strands..
+- Requiring a larger number of strands would indicate that bridges designed earlier would have high tensile stresses and would suggest that they should show signed of cracking. - This was not supported by field observations. - To require the same number of strands (on average), the load factor for live load for Service III limit state was reduced to 0.8.